 The Process

-The five-year leadership review occurs in the fall semester of the fifth full academic year following the first appointment of the individual being evaluated to an administrative position and every fifth year thereafter.
+The five-year leadership review occurs during the fall semester of the fifth full academic year following the first appointment of the individual being evaluated to an administrative position and every fifth year thereafter.

 The review is the responsibility of the supervising administrator, or the person to whom the individual being reviewed reports.
 The supervisor will appoint a Review Committee and its Chair.